 SQL collations use a different set of rules for comparing non-Unicode strings, simpler than the one used for Unicode, whereas Windows collations, which were introduced as “recently” (tee-hee…) as MS SQL Server 2000, use the same set of rules regardless of string type.
 It’s easy to determine by name, to which of these two clubs a certain collation in the list belongs, since SQL collations flaunt their SQL_ prefix in the face of their Windows counterparts, which have no special prefix to speak of.

 The joke’s on them, though, because Microsoft stated that Windows collations are to be preferred for new applications, while SQL collations are obsolete and kept around only for backwards compatibility reasons and “specific performance issues”, where their reliance on simpler rules for non-Unicode strings might give them an edge.
 In practice, though, our tests did not show any advantage of SQL collations in the most common scenarios of interaction with SugarCRM, and Microsoft themselves admit that “the design of most applications does not lead to a situation where the performance difference is significant.”

 It’s also helpful to remember that collations can be set on server, database, column and expression levels.
 If no collation is specified when a database is created, it’s set by default to use server collation.
 If a column is created with no collation specified, it uses its database collation by default.

-If you have any further questions on the matter, you are welcome to leave your contacts below.
-Our experts will be glad to help you settle your issue.
+If you have any further questions, you are welcome to leave your contacts below.
+Our experts will be glad to help you.